Ouranosinc/Magpie/docs/authentication.rst

     chapter must not be confused with ``providers`` employed in :ref:`config_providers`.
 In this chapter, providers refer to user-identity resolvers, in contrast to :term:`Service` definitions from the configuration files.

+All :term:`Authentication` request can be accomplished in order to login using *existing* :term:`User` accounts.
+To create new accounts, either another :term:`User` with :envvar:`MAGPIE_ANONYMOUS_GROUP` membership must create it, or using the :ref:`user_registration` operation when enabled.

 .. _authn_requests:

 Authentication Requests